 490 The Modern United States

-This course will study the emergence of the United States as a world economic and political power.
-Particular attention will be given to post-1945 ideological and political struggle between the United States and the Soviet Union and the longterm economic after-effects of that struggle.
+States as a world economic and political power.
+Particular attention will be given to post-1945 ideological and political struggles between the United States and the Soviet Union and the long-term economic after-effects of that struggle.